juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 prefect deployment build prefect/el_from_citibike_to_gcs.py:el_parent_flow --name sbh-nycitibike-prfct-dplmt --storage-block github/sbh-nycitibike-pipeline-p-pfct-blk-ghb-rep  --infra-block cloud-run-job/sbh-nycitibike-pipeline-p-pfct-blk-gcr-job --output el_parent_flow-deployment.yaml --apply
 ```

-### Generate an API key.
+### 4.c.Generate an API key.
 Finally, generate and save a [Prefect API](https://app.prefect.cloud/my/api-keys) key.

-## 4. Connect Prefect to Google Compute Engine and build VM
+## 5. Connect Prefect to Google Compute Engine and build VM

 If you did not create a compute instance with Terraform, you'll need to do so via CLI (or GUI):